 CO was partly responsible for the UCC staff members visiting Kaba Aye Sun Lun Gu Kyaung and then later participating in the Thingyan Su Paung Yahan Khan Pwes.
 He and Saya Paing were temporary monks at the monastery where Sayadaw U Wara (Win Paing, ChE70, SPHS 64, younger brother of Saya Paing) was Taik Oke (second in command).
 Ko Soe Myint (M72, GBNF) and his family (parents, siblings, …) are devotees.
 I visited CO and Saya Paing and later became a devotee and a Donlaba monk in the Thingyan period.

 Note : One year, several UCC employees and students became Donlaba (temporary monks) at Kaba Aye Sun Lun Kyaung.

 The tradition of “UCC Su Paung Yahan Khan” carried on at the various monasteries (Chan Myei Yeiktha, Mingun Kyaung, …)

 RIP (Rest in Peace) my dear friend and my name sake.

 We remember you saying, “Sayas, You will realize my values when I am gone.”

-U Aung Myint and U Maung Maung Gyi are his classmates from SPHS.
-U Soe Win is his classmate from RIT.
+U Aung Myint and U Maung Maung Gyi were his classmates from SPHS.
+U Soe Win was his classmate from RIT.